A linear program for testing nonclassicality and an open-source implementation: Formal definitions

-With these definitions in place it is straightforward to show an equivalence between classical-explainability of a GPT fragment and classical-explainability of the associated accessible GPT fragment. \begin{prop} Any simplex embedding for a GPT fragment $\mathfrak{F}$ (Def.~\ref{def:SEofGPTF}) can be converted into a simplex embedding for the associated accessible GPT fragment $\mathfrak{A}$ (Def.~\ref{def:SEofAGPTF}), and vice versa. \end{prop} \proof Given a simplex embedding $(\fse,\fee)$ for the GPT fragment, one can construct a simplex embedding for the associated accessible GPT fragment by taking \beq } :=
+With these definitions in place it is straightforward to show an equivalence between classical-explainability of a GPT fragment and classical-explainability of the associated accessible GPT fragment. \begin{prop} Any simplex embedding for a GPT fragment $\mathfrak{F}$ (Def.~\ref{def:SEofGPTF}) can be converted into a simplex embedding for the associated accessible GPT fragment $\mathfrak{A}$ (Def.~\ref{def:SEofAGPTF}), and vice versa. \end{prop} \proof Given a simplex embedding $(\fse,\fee)$ for the GPT fragment, one can construct a simplex embedding for the associated accessible GPT fragment by taking \beq \InputIfFileExists{Diagrams/iota.tikz}{}{ } := \InputIfFileExists{Diagrams/newproof2.tikz}{}{ }\quad \text{and} \quad \InputIfFileExists{Diagrams/kappa.tikz}{}{ } := \InputIfFileExists{Diagrams/newproof3.tikz}{}{ } \eeq The fact that this is a valid simplex embedding can be verified immediately from the definitions.